quanghuynguyenhua/Minard-Map/README.md

 4. If you click on any circle bubble, it is actually a data point, showing number of men, general leader, and group number.
 5. The new map depicts the river dash-line, and a raining icon.
 You would recognize the volume of men drop significantly when passing any of these.
 6. The new map also shows boundary of countries, and a function to focus on this surveyed area.
 If you move the view too far, it will automatically jump back to the original state.
+7. The map has functions to turn on and off they layers you want.
+There is also a mini map on top left side.

 <!-- LICENSE -->